 - Fall 2014: CEPI refined rules counting the first school a student enrolled in.
 Because of this, if you generated a report before fall 2014, it may not match reports generated after.

 - For example, before fall 2014, a student who enrolled in a community college within 6 months of graduating high school and also enrolled in a 4-year university within 12 months of graduating high school would only be counted in the 4-year university.
 This caused community college enrollment by high school numbers to appear lower.
-After this update, both enrollments are reflected in the data.

 - Beginning with the 2018-19 school year, independent colleges with TIP or PELL grant recipients began reporting in the STARR Collection.
 Because of this change, independent colleges may be more frequently represented in the data than in prior years, which may result in trend changes.